adr288/Capstone-LIDAR-Project-GCC/README.md

 USB2Dynamixel and the USB to Dynamixel adapter\
 NUC

+Required softwares to run this project:\
+Ubuntu 14.04\
+ROS indigo\
+Python 2.7\
 Setting up the hardware:

 1) Plug in the USB port into the USB2Dynamixel and the NUC